2024-06-13

 We have no current plans to do so.

 Reasoning: The percentage of tests that we can fully automate is small as a fraction of all interesting tests.
-We can automate some of it.
+We already automate some of them.
 For example, we can automate WebFinger server tests as we have already, and we can use the Mastodon client API to “script” certain actions for a Mastodon instance to take, like follow another account or make a post.
 Many of the so far about 100 Fediverse applications we have identified do not have an equivalent API.
 Even if they did, we cannot possibly afford to build adaptors to each of those and keep them maintained.

 If much testing cannot be automated, it needs to be manual.
 Fortunately, the FediTest framework is built in a way that most tests can, without change, execute either in an automated or manual fashion.
 Unfortunately, manual testing is a very labor-intensive (i.e. expensive) and repetitive (i.e. boring) process.
 We do not have the available resources to do so.
 If there were significant funding, perhaps we could find a way, but so far no such funding is even on the horizon.
 (Have some?
 Get in touch!)